 #4 – Make every outing count

 One of the best ways to save time is when out and about.

 You know you need to pick the kids up from school – so why not add in a few errands on the way?

 Making each trip you do count as much as possible means you have to take fewer journeys overall – saving lots of time over the course of a week.

-I spend a lot of my life sitting down writing this blog, and as such I wanted to start walking a little more.
+I spend a lot of my life sitting down writing articles for this site, and as such I wanted to start walking a little more.
 I also wanted to spend time with my friends each week but we tended to sit and have a coffee.

 Can you think of ways that you can double up in your life – so you still do everything but in less time?

 #6 – Wear the same each day